dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 At first, the training over this decentralized approach looks simple enough and similar to distributed machine learning approaches.
 But there are some major differences to applications in data centers where the training data is distributed among many machines.

-- **Non IID**
+- **Unbalanced and Non IID training samples**

-The data obtained from different users
+The data obtained from different users local dataset will not be representative of the population distribution and vary from user to user thus creating imbalance data for training.

 - **High number of clients**

 Since, deep learning algorithms are data hungry, applicated using federated learning require a lot of clients.
 The data from these many users will be far greater than the typically centrally stored data.

-- **Unbalanced training samples**

-Each user will have different number of training samples.

-- **Slow and unreliable Network Connections**
+- **Slow and Unreliable network connections**

-Due to varying upload and download speed across different regions and different countries, the uploads required in federated learning will be very slow compared to traditional distributed machine learning in datacenters where the communications among the nodes is very quick and messages don't get lost (*Imagenet training in 5 mintues*).
+Due to varying upload and download speed across different regions and different countries, the uploads required in federated learning will be very slow compared to traditional distributed machine learning in datacenters where the communications among the nodes is very quick and messages don't get lost (*Remember, Imagenet training in 5 mintues*).

 ## Compression